 - Get water into the root zone so the roots can grow outwards (hand watering may be necessary)

 - Once the roots grow out after 2-3 weeks then a broader area of watering will work.

 Established plants need less water then you may think.

 - With a developed root system, your plant is likely to absorb every drop of water put down which is great because it’s super-efficient.

 - Water planter beds once a week and a supplemental watering during the week.
-(A usually soaking is 10-15 minutes duration and a supplemental watering is 3-6 minutes.)
+(A usually soaking is 10-15 minutes duration and supplemental watering is 3-6 minutes.)

 - This may not work though if the planter bed is in an exposed all day sunny location and exposed to wind.
-These two situations may cause you to water every other day and you will need to trial out what works best.
+These two situations may cause you to water every other day and you will need to try out what works best.